LiUSemWeb/OBG-gen/README.md

 ## The Framework of OBG-gen for Data Access and Integration
 ![entities](figures/OBG-gen-framework.png "The framework of OBG-gen")

-* (c): Ontology-based GraphQL schema generation
+* (i): Ontology-based GraphQL schema generation
-* (d): Semantic mappings-based GraphQL resolvers generation
+* (ii): Semantic mappings-based GraphQL resolvers generation

 ## Getting Started